maestrano/mno-ui-elements/src/components/section/readme.md

   A fancy title for your section

 * `description` -
-  A useful description explaining your section
+  A quick sentence describing your section